Our Rustic, Gorgeous DIY Wood Mantel

 Finishing the Mantel

 And with that, it was finally time to seal it.
-I used Rust-Oleum’s Varathane Triple Thick Polyurethane in Clear Matte for the finish.
+I used Varathane Triple Thick Polyurethane in Clear Matte for the finish.
 I just used a foam brush to apply one coat, then allowed it to dry fully before placing anything on the mantel.
 You can see how much of a difference it makes in the photo below!

 Gorgeous, no?

 I’m so proud of how this fireplace turned out, and so grateful to Rust-Oleum for partnering with us on this!
-We’ve actually paired up with them for a few posts related to our mantel, so be on the lookout for some fun DIY mantel decor coming up in both November and December.

 Mmmm.
 Still swooning a bit.